webtechnick/CakePHP-Facebook-Plugin/README.txt

 - Create dynamic customizable facebook content with extreme ease.
--- Share  (let your users share what they find on your site) -- Login/Logout (facebook users can login and logout with a single click .. no registration required) -- Fan Boxes (allow users to become a fan of your application) -- Profile Pictures (display a logged in user's profile picture) -- Live Streams (create dynamic live stream events through facebook and give access through your site)
+-- Share  (let your users share what they find on your site) -- Like  (let your users like what they find on your site) -- Login/Logout (facebook users can login and logout with a single click .. no registration required) -- Activity (allow users to show your applications and friends activity) -- Friend Pile (display your applications friends)
+-- Recommendations (display recommended urls based on the current page) -- Fan Boxes (allow users to become a fan of your application) -- Profile Pictures (display a logged in user's profile picture) -- Live Streams (create dynamic live stream events through facebook and give access through your site)